Top 3 Artists to Follow on Instagram Right Now!

-Hillman has a unique viewpoint on regular objects that can people usually would never see as art, but he can entrance anyone by his perfectly placed creations.
+Hillman has a unique viewpoint on regular objects that people would usually never see as art, but he can entrance anyone by his perfectly placed creations.
 Witnery uses everyday objects like paper clips, fruit, pins, pencils, and even q-tips in his art!
-He takes these things that you normally wouldn’t think twice about using and places them in incredibly detailed and intricate positions to snap the perfect picture.
+He takes these things that you normally wouldn’t think twice about when using, and places them in incredibly detailed and intricate positions to snap the perfect picture.
 It often looks like his pieces have many edited layers to them, but it’s all taken at once and the detail is just that precise!
-I admire his art because it’s not the common illustration I’m usually draw (get it?) to.
+I admire his art because it’s not the common illustration I’m usually drawn (get it?) to.
 His style is unique and enticing to anyone that comes across it.

 Archive of ‘Uncategorized’ category

 In my photography I try to capture imperfections that add to the emotions of the image.
 I don’t think art or photography is about perfection at all, improvement definitely, but your ultimate goal should never be perfection, or else you’ll just be striving for the unattainable forever and never be satisfied with your progress.
 I think art and photography is about capturing what you want to see in everyday life but never will.
 It’s about creating your own world and stories within a photo, even if you’re the only one that likes the story, it’s yours.

 I found my high/low lighting portraits to be the most successful because I’m proud of everything from the concept, to the posing, to the lighting of them.
 I had fun with the shoot and learned a lot more about getting very specific lighting and using the studio lights and backgrounds differently to achieve the look I wanted for the shots.
 If I had time to redo a project I would redo the abstract one because I like my imagine and the meaning behind it but I would work harder to make it even more abstract, so there’s no immediate object/word association to it.